TownsendBrown/onion-os-jellyfin-clients/README.md

 # Known Issues
 * Some instability with playback.
+* Back button in menus does not work.
 * Crashing when selecting new content, particularly when reselecting after initially starting the app.